falldamagestudio/UE-Jenkins-BuildSystem/OPERATION.md

 ** `./scripts/terraform-agents-apply.sh environments/<env>/`

-* Once this is done, your build system should be ready to rock.
+### Provide manual agent configuration

+* Log in to Jenkins.
+Create an API token for one user.
+* Perform `./scripts/set-swarm-config.sh <username> <API token>`.
+* If you will use Plastic SCM, perform `./scripts/set-plastic-config.sh environments/<env>/ <username> <encrypted password> <server> <encrypted content encryption key>`.
+Use `cm crypt <string>` to encrypt password & content encryption key.
+* Restart Jenkins and any agents that happened to be running at the time.

 ### Populate with jobs

-* Trigger the Seed Job
+* Trigger the Seed Job.
+This will populate your Jenkins instance with build jobs.

+* Your build system should now be ready to rock.

 ## Tear down infrastructure

-* Uninstall jenkins controller from Jenkins cluster with: `helm uninstall jenkins-controller`
+* Uninstall Jenkins controller from Jenkins cluster with: `helm uninstall jenkins-controller`
 * Remove agent VMs with: `./scripts/terraform-agents-destroy.sh environments/<env>/`
 * Delete Kubernetes cluster with: `./scripts/terraform-kubernetes-destroy.sh environments/<env>/`
 * Delete all remaining resources with: `./scripts/terraform-core-destroy.sh environments/<env>/` -- note that this will delete all VM images, Docker images, and all pre-built UE versions and any games which you have uploaded using Longtail